Intrinsic antiferromagnetic topological insulator and axion state in V2WS4

 Here $\mathcal{C}_j=\pm1$ for each layer is only determined by the direction of magnetic moment, and does not affected by interlayer coupling.

-It is interesting to compare V$_2$WS$_4$ with MnBi$_2$Te$_4$.
-Both materials are layered van der Waals intrinsic magnetic TI with similar topological properties.
-In the AFM ground state, they are AFM TI and axion state in 3D, and display oscillation between even and odd Chern numbers in AFM multilayers.
-The main difference lies in FM-$z$ state.
-While V$_2$WS$_4$ is a 3D QAH state, MnBi$_2$Te$_4$ tends to be Weyl semimetal or trivial FM insulator~\cite{zhang2019,li2019}.
-The underlying reasons are attributed to the interlayer coupling and band inversion.
-First, the low energy physics in V$_2$WS$_4$ is from the $d$-orbitals of V and W located in the middle atomic layer, as opposed to the $p_z$ orbitals of outermost Bi/Te atom layers in MnBi$_2$Te$_4$ layer.
-Therefore, the interlayer coupling is indirect and smaller in V$_2$WS$_4$ compared to MnBi$_2$Te$_4$ (about $0.1$~eV).
+It is insightful to compare V$_2$WS$_4$ with MnBi$_2$Te$_4$, as both materials are layered van der Waals intrinsic magnetic TI with similar topological properties.
+In their AFM-$z$ ground state, both are classified as AFM TIs and axion insulators in 3D, displaying an oscillation between zero and odd Chern numbers in AFM multilayers.
+However, their phases diverge significantly in the FM-$z$ state.
+While V$_2$WS$_4$ is a 3D QAH state, MnBi$_2$Te$_4$ tends to be a Weyl semimetal or a trivial FM insulator~\cite{zhang2019,li2019}.
+The primary distinctions arise from differences in interlayer coupling and band inversion.
+First, the low-energy physics in V$_2$WS$_4$ is from the $d$-orbitals of V and W, which are located in the middle atomic layer.
+This contrasts with MnBi$_2$Te$_4$, where the low-energy physics is dominated by the $p_z$ orbitals of the outermost Bi/Te atomic layers.
+Consequently, the interlayer coupling is indirect and much weaker in V$_2$WS$_4$ compared to MnBi$_2$Te$_4$ (about $0.1$~eV).
 Second, V$_2$WS$_4$ possesses much deeper band inversion.
-The band inversion points lie approximately at 35\% along $\Gamma$-$X$ line from $\Gamma$ ($|\mathbf{k}|=0.19$ \r{A}$^{-1}$) as shown in Fig.~\ref{fig2}(a), which is further opened by a strong SOC.
-Therefore weak interlayer coupling could not change the band inversion along $\Gamma$-$Z$ in V$_2$WS$_4$.
-While the SOC induced band inversion is at $\Gamma$ in MnBi$_2$Te$_4$, thus the comparable interlayer coupling could modify the band inversion and lead to trivial insulators in few layers and Weyl semimetal in 3D.
-We conclude that such characteristics do not arise from fortuitousness in parameters, but rather from the universality inherent in V$_2$WS$_4$ family.
+The band inversion point lie approximately at 35\% along $\Gamma$-$X$ line from $\Gamma$ ($|\mathbf{k}|=0.19$ \r{A}$^{-1}$) as shown in Fig.~\ref{fig2}(a), which is further opened by a strong SOC.
+The weak interlayer coupling could not change the band inversion along $\Gamma$-$Z$ in V$_2$WS$_4$.
+In contrast, the SOC induced band inversion is at $\Gamma$ in MnBi$_2$Te$_4$, then a relatively stronger interlayer coupling could modify the band inversion and lead to trivial insulators in few layers and Weyl semimetal in 3D.
+These distinctions highlight a key insight that such characteristics do not arise from fortuitousness in parameters, but rather from the universality inherent in V$_2$WS$_4$ family.